cassidyjames/cassidyjames.github.io/talks/README.md

 - [The Need for a FreeDesktop Dark Style Preference](fdo-dark-style) _GUADEC 2019_
 - [Curb Cuts: Accessibility Features Are Just Features](curb-cuts) _LAS 2019_
 - [How to Make a Delightful App Store Listing](https://www.youtube.com/watch?v=r8dX46J7W8g) _Ubuntu Summit 2022_

+## Future?

+Ideas for future talks or lightning talks.

+- **"Don't read the comments" bingo**: prepare (virtual) bingo cards ahead of time, quick-fire show bad comments from various places like Reddit and blog comments, see who can get a bingo first!
+Include phrases like "cabal," "hates users," "remove features," etc. (Somewhat joking, but could be part of a longer presentation about managing Internet discourse, maybe?)

+-